Learn how to make soap with just three ingredients! Personalize your homemade soap with the scents and colors of your choice.

 The soap needs a mold and there are lots of fun options for making soap.
 I chose to use my favorite Wilton silicone bunny pan.
 The same one I use to make homemade gummy candy.
 It’s so versatile and I love it for Easter.

 But I’ve also used Star Wars JELL-O molds to make Star Wars soaps, too.
 As long as you find a way to get the soap out of the mold, you can pretty much use it.

 Cut off the desired amount of soap from the big chunk o’ soap.
 I did three different batches, which required washing everything in between batches to get rid of the fragrance from the previous batch.
 Melt the soap according to the directions on the package.
 I melted mine in a small pot on the stove.

-For the scents, I used 1 drop peppermint and 4 drops rosemary in about 1/4 of the soap block.
-I used a good 6 drops of Citrus Fresh and just 1 drop of lavender because it’s super strong.
-I just put the coloring in until it reached the hue I wanted.
+For the scents, I used 1 drop of peppermint oil and 4 drops of rosemary in about 1/4 of the soap block.
+I used a good 6 drops of citrus blend and just 1 drop of lavender because it’s super strong.

 And they totally fit in plastic Easter eggs if you want a non-candy idea for an egg hunt.

 What a cute idea.
 I am definitely going to pin it for later use.

 i realy loved your soaps, and i would love to make some for mothers day with my kids.

 i’m a pre-school teacher.

 so…how many goat milk soap do i need for this amount?